gotheguy/node-rest-api/README.md

 # node-rest-api

-To consume the api, create .env file with your MongoDB credentials, which used in app.js
+To consume the api, create a .env file with your MongoDB credentials, which are read in app.js